vdbg/grovepi-wordprocessor/README.md

 * Attach the GrovePi board on the Raspberry Pi and the LCD screen in port I2C-2 on the board
 * Install **buster** on the Raspberry.
 Not bullseye or later.
   * Bullseye or later will **[not work](https://forum.dexterindustries.com/t/grove-pi-doesnt-work-do-not-use-raspbian-bullseye/8664)** with the GrovePi kit.
-Wasted a day here.
-  * Buster can be downloadesd from [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).
+  * Buster can be downloaded from [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).
   * The lite version (no desktop) is recommended since the whole point of the wordprocessor is to only display on an LCD screen.
 * Run `sudo raspi-config` to set the pi user to Console AutoLogin using (under System Options, Boot / Auto login)
 * Install [GrovePi](https://github.com/DexterInd/GrovePi).
 The below incantation (that bypasses the UI components) is recommended: